-From snow and ice to heavy rains and high winds to hail and tornado spin-ups, Kansas City’s local weather can be rough on homes, commercial properties, and churches alike.
-To protect your property’s value and safety, it’s essential to keep an eye on your roof and catch damage early, before it creates even more costly problems.
+From snow and ice to heavy rains and high winds to hail and tornado spin-ups, Kansas City’s local weather can be rough on your home’s roof.
+To protect your property it’s essential to keep an eye on your roof and catch damage early before it creates even more costly problems later on.

-Here’s what you need to know about storm roof damage—including signs that you may need a home roof replacement and tips for handling your roof damage insurance claim.
+Here’s what you need to know about storm damage to your roof—including signs that your home may need its roof replaced and tips for handling your insurance claim.

 The kinds of damage you are likely to experience with your roof depend on the specific weather issues a storm brings through the area.
 In the Kansas City Metro, common storm patterns include:

 Strong winds related to thunderstorms and tornado weather can lift shingles right off your roof.
 Windy gusts can also push gutters or flashing out of place.
 This can result in water damage to the attic, chimney, interior ceilings and walls, and even your foundation over time.

 With storms, hail often comes.
 A professional local roofing company with a strong track record can help you assess the damage, which can range from small dimples to cracks and breaks in shingles.

 Tree branches are the most common source of debris on a roof after a storm.
 But if the winds were strong enough, loose backyard items could potentially also land atop your roof.
 Debris can crack or break roofing, bend gutters, and damage flashing.

 Snow and Ice Damage